Real-time sea wave data, streamed from an observation buoy floating in the English Channel, is transformed into an evolving electronic soundscape.

-Created in collaboration with ecopoet Chris Poundwhite, Green Language offers a unique perspective on the ever-present Folkestone Downs.
-Through a blend of transportive soundscapes and poetry, we explore its rich history and ecosystem of plants and wildlife and ask the audience to consider their relationship with this integral part of the local landscape.
+Created in collaboration with eco-poet Chris Poundwhite, Green Language offers a unique perspective on the ever-present Folkestone Downs.
+Through a blend of transportive soundscapes and poetry, we explore its rich history and ecosystem and consider our relationship to this integral part of the local landscape.

 Starling Broadcast is an electroacoustic sound art piece combining field recordings with improvised manipulation and digital synthesis.